BlogPSUs

 What is the importance of public sector companies?

-• Economic development: Public sector influences industrial development to a great extent.
+• Economic development: The public sector influences industrial development to a significant extent.
 Public sector companies can arrange the capital required for this development with much ease when compared to private sector companies.
 This capital is useful for heavy products industries such as iron, steel, and mining, to name a few.

 • Excellent infrastructure: Indian public sector companies understand that infrastructural industries associated with roads, railways, and electricity require a significant amount of capital for the successful completion of the respective projects without having sufficient profits.
 Therefore, a public sector company can afford to invest its funds in these projects without focusing on achieving profits from these projects.